Chatterino/chatterino2/BUILDING_ON_WINDOWS.md

 # Building on Windows

-**Note that installing all of the development prerequisites and libraries will require about 30 GBs of free disk space.
+**Note that installing all of the development prerequisites and libraries will require about 30 GB of free disk space.
 Please ensure this space is available on your `C:` drive before proceeding.**

 This guide assumes you are on a 64-bit system.
 You might need to manually search out alternate download links should you desire to build Chatterino on a 32-bit system.